 Guidelines - Call For Topics and Speakers

-Building on a very successful event last year, the industry-leading Groundbreaking Women in Construction conference again seeks your ideas and input on key issues, trends and best practices shaping women's leadership among architecture, engineering and construction employers to create a thought-provoking and career-enhancing program next year!GWIC’s 2020 theme:
+Building on a fully virtual event with record attendance, the industry-leading Groundbreaking Women in Construction conference again seeks your ideas and input on key issues, trends and best practices shaping women's leadership among architecture, engineering and construction employers to create a thought-provoking and career-enhancing program next year!GWIC’s 2021 theme:

-GWIC aims to be not just a conference but a catalyst to help women expand their presence, influence and career success in a changing industry as a new decade begins—and to share, learn, challenge and inspire in their organizations.
+GWIC is so much more than just a conference—it serves as a catalyst to help women expand their presence, influence and career success in an ever changing industry—and to share, learn, challenge and inspire in their organizations.
 It also has grown into the leading talent development and networking event for construction industry professionals!

 Proposal Submission Deadline:

-Last year's GWIC was a sell-out with more than 750 attendees!
-In our new larger setting next year, we aim to exceed that attendance—with your help!
+Last year's fully virtual GWIC had over 1,100 attendees!
+This year, on our new, enhanced virtual platform, we aim to exceed that attendance—with your help!

 Who should submit a proposal?

-We encourage proposals from women and men in all construction sectors—architecture, engineering, contracting, public and private owners, construction crafts, suppliers, technology specialists and academia.
+We encourage proposals from every demographic in all construction sectors—architecture, engineering, contracting, public and private owners, construction crafts, suppliers, technology specialists and academia.
 Our program will address content of value to professionals at all levels from senior executives to project managers, design engineers, tradespersons and early-career assignments.

 You can submit as a single presenter or on behalf of a panel.
 Please provide panel topic and names/email contacts for proposed panelists, who should represent more than a single firm.

 We appreciate your input, but due to the limited timeframe of the event, not all proposals or proposed speakers can be accommodated.
 GWIC organizers reserve the right to select and arrange topics and presenters as needed to fit the program as it develops.